JSTOR-Labs/juncture/pages/ancientlavatory.md

 # Ancient Lavatory

-The ancient lavatory where the monks washed before and after eating at Canterbury Cathedral.
+The ancient lavatory at Canterbury Cathedral where the monks washed before and after eating.
 Photographed by Conor Murphy in 2021.